 When it comes to web development, it can be tough to be the last person to touch something

 Do you remember that Art Director who burst into your office with a crazy deadline for a print piece and then let you figure out who to actually make it happen?
 Or the salesperson who sold a client something that couldn't possibly be delivered?
-Chances are if you been in the design field long enough you've got at least a dozen of these stories.
 These days, if you are a web designer I've got bad news for you: you may actually be that person.

 In the spirit of better designer/developer relations, this post is part of a top 5 list of tips for designers working with developers: